rbngtm1/AWS_Exam/part II.md

   * Enable Amazon Redshift Enhanced VPC Routing.
     * When you use Amazon Redshift Enhanced VPC Routing, Amazon Redshift forces all **Copy** and **Unload** traffic between your cluster and your data repositories throught your Amazon VPC.
     * If Enhanced VPC is not enabled, Amazon Redshift routes traffic through the internet, including traffic to other services within the AWS network.
+#### A company has a set of Hyper-V machines and VMware virtual machine.
+They are now planning on migrating these instances to the AWS cloud.
+Which of the following can be used to move this resources to AWS Cloud?
+  * Use the VM Import Tools
+    * You can import Windows and Linux VMs that use VMware ESX or Workstation, Microsoft Hyper-V, and Citrix Xen virtualization formats.
+#### An architecture consists of following:
+  * **a. primary and secondary infrastructure hosted in AWS.
+  * b.
+Both infrastructure comprise ELB, AutoScaling and EC2 resources.**
+  **
+  How should Route 53 be configured to ensure proper failover in case the primary infrastructure were to go down?
+  * Configure a failover routing policy.
+    * You can create an active-passive failover configuration by using failover records.
+Create a primary and a secondary failover record that have the same name and type, and associate a health check with each.